 Want an extra challenge?

 Have you already incorporated gökotta into your routine?
-We still have one more challenge for you: go camping near the city on a work day and start the following morning by using the birdsong as your alarm clock.
+We still have one more challenge for you: go camping near the city on a work day and start the following morning by using the birdsong as your alarm clock (here’s ho we did it last summer).
 When you arrive at work, all your colleagues will be wondering where your good mood has come from.

 More sunrise ideas

 You’ve already made it out of bed, realized how different life is under the soft light of sunrise and want some more creative suggestions for how to celebrate the dawning of the day.
 Take some inspiration from our list of sunrise challenges and give yourself an energizing start to the day.